September 11, 2002

 The strategy section, however, is comprised entirely of outside thinkers on transformation, including Andrew Krepinevich of the Center for Strategic and Budgetary Assessments, who was one of the first to use 'transformation' as a distinct term, and Hans Binnendijk from the National Defense University.
 Part of the reason for this approach may be to ease financial worries, as the office's funding is still not on a firm footing within the varied revenue streams of the Office of the Secretary of Defense.

 For the future, a key question about the office is whether it will have enough influence to effectively alter the direction of the rest of the department.
 DoD agencies and the military services traditionally have been skeptical of radical transformation, preferring slower evolutionary development.
 The extent to which the OFT forces change on an inertia-filled profession will be the key on which its success will be judged.

-Tags: Anti-Reform Proposals
+Tags: Anti-Reform Ideas

 The goal of the Straus Military Reform Project is to secure far more effective military forces and much more ethical and professional military and civilian leadership at significantly lower budget levels.

 We would like to thank Philip A. Straus Jr. and family for their generous support.